Heshan Hunan, China Travel Guide

 The urban park, the meandering river, the regional museum, and the ancient temple all contribute to a comprehensive understanding of Yiyang City.

-Nearly all attractions in Heshan are not overly crowded, leading to a relaxed experience.
+The majority of sights in Heshan are not overly crowded, making for a relaxed experience.

 No large-scale, open-air archaeological sites are developed for tourism.
 The Yiyang Institution is the main source for ancient discoveries.

-Explore older streets for examples of traditional Hunanese residential architecture, notably in less-developed areas.
+Explore older streets for samples of traditional Hunanese residential architecture, notably in less-developed areas.

 Monuments within parks or public squares commemorate local heroes or significant historical events.
 These are dedicated to domestic historical narratives.